IIIF/api/source/presentation/4.0/index.md

 ### Containers as Content Resources

 Containers may also be treated as Content Resources and painted into other Containers.
 This allows composition of content, such as painting a Canvas bearing a Video into a Scene, or painting a 3D model along with its associated Lights into an encompassing Scene.
+This capability is described further in [nesting](#nesting).

 ### Referencing Parts of Resources